-The Gregory lab is involved in several group-based and collaborative research projects that set out to identify the genomic, genetic and epigenetic underpinnings of complex disease.
+The Gregory lab is involved in several lab-based and collaborative research projects that focus on identifying the genomic, genetic, and epigenetic underpinnings of complex disease.

 In 2007 Dr Gregory and his collaborators identified the first MS gene outside of the MHC (interleukin 7 receptor, IL7R) to be associated with the disease (Gregory et al, 2007 Nature Genetics).
 A continuing collaboration with Dr. Mariano Garcia Blanco (UTMB) has subsequently shown that the DExD-Box Helicase 39B gene (DDX39B) not only regulates alternative splicing of IL7R but it is also genetically associated with MS in a rarely proven epistatic interaction (Galarza-Muñoz et al, 2017, Cell).
 Most recently, Drs.
 Gregory and Garcia-Blanco have further established the novel splicing mechanisms of IL7R around the evolutionary conservation of polypyrimidine tracts in IL7R that influence U2AF2 binding and U2 snRNP recruitment to IL7R exon 6 that harbors MS associated C allele (Schott et al, 2021, RNA).

 Dr. Gregory is Principal Investigator of the MURDOCK_MS study that developed a ~1,000 patient multiple sclerosis collection that has been used to identify multi-omic biomarkers to facilitate reclassification of the disease (Cote et al 2019, Multiple Sclerosis and Related Disorders), and the use of ultra-high sensitivity protein assays to plot the trajectory of disease development in a cohort of primary progressive MS patients (under review Giarraputo et al, Journal of Neuroimmunology).